Systems Theory and Audio Feedback

 Another example is the current amplification of global heating and the melting of Arctic sea ice.
 This is currently amplifying global heating, but if cooling were to occur, it could also amplify global cooling.

-The amplifying feedback cycle driving the screech of feedback is not reversible.
-If a person put their hand over the microphone, causing the volume of the input to the microphone to drop, the cycle would continue to increase the volume.
+The amplifying feedback cycle driving the audio feedback screech is irreversible.
+If a person put their hand over the microphone, reducing the microphone’s input volume, the cycle would not produce further decreases in volume.
+It would continue to increase the volume.

 A self-organising system